Menu

 Children in Year 1 sit the Phonics Screening Check.
 Any child not passing the check re-sits it in Year 2.
 5

-Ongoing assessment for catch-up
+Ongoing assessment

 Children in Year 2 to 6 are assessed through their teacher’s ongoing formative assessment as well as through the half-termly Little Wandle Letters and Sounds Revised summative assessments where appropriate.
 Children’s progress through our reading scheme is tracked formally half termly and targeted provision is put into place for those that need to catch up.